What I Learned From My Daughter: 6 Powerful Lessons

 One common struggle people face is waiting to achieve a goal before allowing themselves to feel happy.

-When I buy ____, then I’ll be happy.
+When I finally buy ____, then I’ll be happy.

-When I finish ____, I’ll finally feel good.
+When I finish ____, I’ll feel good about myself.

 Lesson #6: Stop comparing yourself to other people.